jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/CompSci Topics.md

 -   Algorithms
 -   Analysis
 -   Running Time
-	- $O$ -> bounded above
-	- $\Theta$ -> bounded above and below
 -   Optimality
 -   Recursion
 -   Dynamic Programming
 -   Complexity Classes
+-   Binary Search
+-   Sorting Algorithmis:
+    -   Quicksort
+    -   Insertion sort
+    -   Merge sort
+    -   Heap sort
+-   Data Structures
+    -   Queue
+    -   Stack
+    -   Heap
+    -   Priority Queue
+    -   Linked Lists
+    -   Dictionary/Hashmap
+-   Hashing
+-   Graph Algorithms
+    -   BFS
+    -   DFS
+    -   Dijkstra
+    -   Mincut

+## Algorithms

+## Analysis

+## Running Time
+$O$ -> bounded above
+$\Theta$ -> bounded above and below

+## Optimality

+## Recursion

+## Dynamic Programming

+## Complexity Classes
 	- **P**olynomial - problems that can be **solved** and **verified** in polynomial time $O(n^c)$
 	- **N**on-**P**olynomial - problems that can be **verified** in polynomial time, but not **solved**.
 E.g. Hamiltonian cycle.
 	- **NP Complete** - problems that:
 		- are in **NP**
 		- every problem in **NP** can be reduced to
 	- **NP Hard** - problems where solutions **cannot** be **verified** in **polynomial** time.
 E.g. chess board configurations

-- Binary Search
+## Binary Search

-- Sorting Algorithmis:
+## Sorting Algorithmis:

+### Quicksort
-	- Quicksort - pick a random pivot, put smaller items to the left and larger items to right of pivot, recursively.
+pick a random pivot, put smaller items to the left and larger items to right of pivot, recursively.

+### Insertion sort
-	- Insertion sort - have a sorted part in the list that we keep adding items into, using pairwise swapping and comparison.
+have a sorted part in the list that we keep adding items into, using pairwise swapping and comparison.

+### Merge sort
-	- Merge sort - divide the array into subarrays and sort when merging
+divide the array into subarrays and sort when merging

+### Heap sort
-	- Heap sort - build max heap of data, remove the root and put at the end of the list, create max heap of `arr[:n-1]`
+build max heap of data, remove the root and put at the end of the list, create max heap of `arr[:n-1]`

-- Data Structures
+## Data Structures

-	- Queue - FIFO
+### Queue - FIFO
-	- Stack - LIFO
+### Stack - LIFO
-	- Heap
+### Heap
-	- Priority Queue
+### Priority Queue
-	- Linked Lists
+### Linked Lists
-	- Dictionary/Hashmap
+### Dictionary/Hashmap
 - Hashing
 	- A one way function to map an object to a bit string
 - Graph Algorithms